cococo1/university/C/DSA/README.md

 --

-**Lab 2**: Create three files in the C language for the implementation and usage of ADT «simply list» to the specified topic in the laboratory of the processing operations.
+**Lab 2**: Create three files in C language for the implementation and usage of ADT «singly linked list» of the specified type in the previous lab.

-1. A heading file .h to describe the data structure element of the list (in variants), and also for function prototypes that provides basic operations processing the list.
+1. A heading file .h to describe the data structure (check specific variant) and also for function prototypes that provides basic operations for list processing.

-2. A file with extension .cpp for a certain function (text functions), declared in the header file .
+2. A file with extension .c for defining previously declared functions.

-3. A user file - the function main () for processing through the list specified in the topic of the laboratory operations, displaying the menu on the screen for those operations.
+3. A client file - function main() for processing the list according to specified operations, also displaying the menu on the screen for those operations.

 Variant No. 6 :